 To measure everything correctly we used our lab – a closed room that was contaminated.
-For example, to test how good air purifiers can deal with VOCs an ethanol was evaporated in all the area.
-No huge surprises here, most air purifiers didn’t do particularly well, the best being the Austin HM-400 air purifier.
+For example, to test how good air purifiers can deal with VOCs ethanol was evaporated in all areas.
+No huge surprises here, most air purifiers didn’t do particularly well, the best being the MM208 air purifier.
 Then we performed noise tests.
 As I already mentioned, this also is a very important criterion when choosing an air purifier.
 Most of the air purifiers on the market feature three or four-speed fan.
-Of course, regarding of the use, the noise levels will be different.
-However, almost all the time air purifier will run at run or medium settings.
+Of course, regarding the use, the noise levels will be different.
+However, most of the time the air purifier will run on medium settings.
 So we tested air purifiers at their optimal usage.
-We believe that air purifier shouldn’t produce more noise than 50/60 decibels as this value doesn’t interfere with your sleep, listening to music or just doing a conversion.
+We believe that air purifiers shouldn’t produce more noise than 50/60 decibels as this value doesn’t interfere with your sleep, listening to music or just doing a conversion.
 Then there is price factor which is also very important.
 When buying an air purifier you not only have to look at purchase cost but also annual filter costs (they do need to be replaced once in a while) and annual electric cost.
 Therefore, sometimes buying a more expensive air purifier can be actually cheaper to maintain for a long period of time.

 Our top air purifier picks